Wondering how to monetize a website?

 This article discusses strategies and tips to increase your revenue, so let’s jump into it!

 A – Affiliate Marketing

 Affiliate marketing is one of the best ways to monetize a blog if you like to review products or services.

-Affiliate marketing means that you’ll earn a commission for every purchase your readers make using the affiliate links in your blog.
-You just have to find a product that fits your blog.
+Affiliate marketing means you’ll earn a commission for every purchase your readers make using the affiliate links in your blog.
+You have to find a product that fits your blog.